About Dr. Robinson

-“At Moffitt [Cancer Center], I am a thoracic surgeon, which means I do surgery on the various cancers of the chest which is, of course, mostly lung cancer but also includes things like thymoma, mesothelioma, and a variety of other kinds of less common cancers,” said Dr. Robinson.
+“At Moffitt [Cancer Center], I am a thoracic surgeon, which means I do surgery on the various cancers of the chest, which is, of course, mostly lung cancer but also includes things like thymoma, mesothelioma, and a variety of other kinds of less common cancers.

 Dr. Robinson’s Career Highlights

-- Contributed to more than 150 articles published in medical journals and books
+- Contributor to more than 160 articles published in medical journals and books

-- Over two decades experience treating various forms of cancer
+- More than two decades of experience treating various forms of cancer

 Dr. Robinson’s Background

-Dr. Lary Robinson began his post-secondary education at the University of Kansas, where he received an undergraduate bachelor of arts degree.
-He then began medical training at the Washington University School of Medicine, located in St. Louis, where he received his MD.
-From there, Dr. Robinson joined the surgical team at Duke University Medical Center, completing both an internship and residencies.
+Dr. Lary Robinson holds a bachelor’s degree from the University of Kansas and a medical degree from Washington University School of Medicine.
+From there, he joined the surgical team at Duke University Medical Center, completing both an internship and a residency.

-Dr. Robinson was a strong contributor to the early research and understanding of mesothelioma, writing several articles about the disease before it was well-known within the medical community.
-This research and education focused primarily on the most aggressive surgical technique, extrapleural pneumonectomy.
+Dr. Robinson is a strong contributor to the early research and understanding of mesothelioma, having written several articles about the disease before it was well-known within the medical community.
+The focus of this research and education is primarily on the most aggressive surgical technique, extrapleural pneumonectomy (EPP).

 Since then, Dr. Robinson has continued to make notable contributions to mesothelioma treatment and research.
-He has helped administer several clinical trials, including as principal investigator, the lead researcher on a trial.
+He has helped administer several clinical trials, including as principal investigator and the lead researcher on a trial.

 Dr. Robinson’s Career Accomplishments

 Dr. Robinson has won numerous awards for his contributions to the medical community and is recognized as a respected and experienced surgeon.
-He has had over 150 works published, lectured in classrooms and symposiums around the world, and helped educate the next generation of thoracic surgeons.
+He has more than 160 published works, lectured in classrooms and symposiums around the world, and helped educate the next generation of thoracic surgeons.